MKTG1203 Introduction to Marketing

 - Momoko Fujita (summer), Dr Paul Harrigan (semester 1), Dr Shasha Wang (semester 2)

 - MKTG2203 Marketing Management

 - Contact hours

-- lectures/tutorials/seminars/workshops: up to 3 hours per week; Summer School teaching: 5–31 January 2018; attendance: 3 days per week (up to 3 hours per day)
+- lectures/Practical Classes/seminars/workshops: up to 3 hours per week; Summer School teaching: 5–31 January 2018 (final test: 2 February); attendance: 3 days per week (up to 3 hours per day)